 Prior to her election as the Company's President and CEO, from January 2018 to May 2018 Ms. Perelman served as the Company's Chief Operating Officer, overseeing certain aspects of the Company's marketing, sales and research & development functions.
-In connection with her prior COO role, as previously disclosed in Revlon's Annual Report on Form 10-K for fiscal year 2017 filed with the SEC on March 15, 2018 (the "2017 Form 10-K"), Revlon and Products Corporation entered into a prior employment agreement with Ms. Perelman (the "Superseded COO Employment Agreement") on March 14, 2018, which was superseded by her CEO Employment Agreement, as described above.
+In connection with her prior COO role, as previously disclosed in Revlon's Annual Report on Form 10-K for fiscal year 2017 filed with the SEC on March 15, 2018 (the "2017 Form 10-K"), Revlon and Products Corporation entered into a prior employment agreement with Ms. Perelman (the "Superseded COO Employment

+Agreement") on March 14, 2018, which was superseded by her CEO Employment Agreement, as described above.
 The Superseded COO Employment Agreement provided that as COO Ms. Perelman would receive an annual base salary of not less than \$1,125,000, with a target annual bonus opportunity under the Incentive Compensation Plan of 100% of her base salary, with the possibility of exceeding such amount based upon over-achievement of the Company's performance objectives, up to a maximum of 200% of her base salary.
 Pursuant to the Superseded COO Employment Agreement, Ms. Perelman was eligible to participate in the Company's annual LTIP programs, with a \$1,250,000 target annual award, and in other benefit and perquisites plans generally made available to the Company's other senior executives at her level.
-If the Superseded COO Employment Agreement was terminated due to death, disability or without "cause," Ms. Perelman would have been eligible to receive: (i) her annual base salary paid in equal installments over a period ranging from 12 to 18 months under the Revlon Executive Severance Pay Plan, depending on her length of service; (ii) her annual bonus with respect to the year prior to the year of termination (if not already paid as of the termination date); (iii) her annual bonus with respect to the year of termination, based on actual performance and pro-rated for the number of days actually worked during such year; and (iv) payment in respect of any outstanding LTIP awards, based on actual performance and pro-rated for the number of days actually worked during the applicable performance period.
+If the Superseded COO Employment Agreement was terminated due to death, disability or without "cause," Ms. Perelman would have been eligible to receive: (i) her annual base salary paid in equal installments over a period ranging from 12 to 18 months under the Revlon Executive Severance Pay Plan, depending on her length of service; (ii) her annual bonus with respect to the year of termination (if not already paid as of the termination date); (iii) her annual bonus with respect to the year; and (iv) payment in respect of any outstanding LTIP awards, based on actual performance and pro-rated for the number of days actually worked during the applicable performance period.